tonytw1/tonytw1/README.md

 ### Go

-[Gauge controller](https://github.com/tonytw1/gauge-controller) demonstrates some Golang basics struct struts and locks.
+[Gauge controller](https://github.com/tonytw1/gauge-controller) demonstrates some Go basics like structs and locks.
 This application is routing metrics; probably a good example of the systems programming glue which Golang excels at.

 Packaged as a container image to defer conversations about where it actually runs.